SerpRateAI/AI-pipeline-boreholes/Polytope_Tutorial_for_connectivity.md

 To have an idea of the connectivity of our segmented images, we can use *n-point correlation functions*.
 These functions determine the probabilities fro several points to be linked by a polytope, which is a geometric figure with a large number of symmetries.
 Here are the Polytope functions used in this code:
   - the S2(r) function calculate the probability for 2 points of distance r to be in the same region.
   - the L(r) function calculates the probability for a line of length r to occur entirely in the same region.
-  - the P3V(r) and P3H(r) calculates the probabilities for 3 points forming respectively equilateral vertical triangle and equilateral horizontal triangle woth vertice of length r to occur in the same region.
+  - the P3V(r) and P3H(r) calculates the probabilities for 3 points forming respectively equilateral vertical triangle and equilateral horizontal triangle with edges of length r to occur in the same region.
-  - and so on, P4(r) and P6(r) calculates the probabilities for 4 and 6 points forming square and hexagon of vertice lentgh r to occur in the same region...
+  - and so on, P4(r) and P6(r) calculates the probabilities for 4 and 6 points forming square and hexagon of edges lentgh r to occur in the same region...

 All these probabilities are calculated for different r byt the Pn function in this code.
 The Fn function normalize those probabilities such as Fn(0) is always 1, and Fn tends towards 0 when r tends towards infinity.
 These two functions caracterize the same thing: an idea of connectivity among microstructures.
 Thus they should have the same tendencies.